 Bill was an active member of the Church of Jesus Christ of Latter Day Saints.
 He held many positions within the church, scout master, elder’s quorum president and counselor in the bishopric.
 His favorite job was that of being a home teacher.
 He was way ahead of the principle of “ministering”.
 He did not consider you just a check on his report.
 If you needed anything, as busy as he was, he was always there.
 He did not do any of these things to brag or bring attention to himself.
 He was the last person to do that.
 He was very humble about all that he accomplished in his life.
 Everything that he did was always way above and beyond what anybody expected him to do, just believing that was the way to do a job.

 Our parents traveled extensively all over the world.
 They went to all but 1 one of the 50 states.
 They went to Russia, Turkey, Italy and Europe.
 They very much enjoyed this time in their lives when they were free to discover other lands and peoples.
 Bill loved to take pictures.
 There are many pictures of their travels.

 Funeral services will be held Saturday, February 1, 2020 at 11:00 am in the Church of Jesus Christ of Latter-day Saint Building located at, 455 East 200 South, Pleasant Grove.
 Family and friends may attend a viewing Friday evening from 6-8 pm at Olpin Family Mortuary, 494 South 300 East, Pleasant Grove and at the church on Saturday from 9:30-10:45 am prior to funeral services.
 Interment will be in the American Fork City Cemetery.
 Condolences may be sent to the family at www.olpinmortuary.com

-To send flowers to Wilford "Bill" Joel Hoglund's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Wilford "Bill" Joel Hoglund, please visit our floral store.